aditisingh4812/simplified_tuned_range_separated/DATA_AVAILABILITY.md

 The repository provides customized PySCF functionality for calculating ω_eff and implementing the corresponding range-separated hybrid calculations.
 It also contains NWChem input files and computational workflows required to reproduce the reported calculations.

-For the periodic calculations reported in the publication, VASP calculations used PBE-generated electron densities; the reported setups include Γ-centered k-point meshes and specified plane-wave energy cutoffs.

 5. Data format and structure